Infinitode/Infinitode/README.md

 ### Upcoming changes

-- Updates to `Dungen Dev` with improvements to the model.
 - Updates to `Synthdat`.
 - New AI `Huggingface Spaces`, including models from our Bioset, Spacelens, Arc, and Acres collections.
 - First official release of `Scriptify`, a free AI-powered writing tool.